Private equity in Italy: market and regulatory overview

 Capital gains realised through the sale of units are taxed as follows:

-Individuals and non-commercial entities are subject to 20% capital gains tax.
+Individuals and non-commercial entities are subject to a 26% capital gains tax.

-Individual entrepreneurs' investor income qualifies as business income, and is included in their taxable income, subject to progressive individual income tax rates.
+Individual entrepreneurs' investors' income is subject to a 26% withholding tax.
+The income received qualifies as a business income, and is included in their taxable income subject to progressive individual income tax rates.
+Withholding tax can be treated as a tax credit.

 Capital loss relief may be available.

 Non-Italian residents.
-Non-residents' investor income and capital gains from the sale of units are subject to a 20% final withholding tax.
-An exemption applies to a non-Italian resident investor who is any of the following:
+Non-residents' investor income and capital gains from the sale of units are subject to a 26% final withholding tax.
+An exemption on interest income from long term corporate debt) applies to a non-Italian resident investor that is any of the following:

-A resident, for tax purposes, in a country which allows for a satisfactory exchange of information with the Italian tax authorities (a country on the white list).
+A resident, for tax purposes, in a country that allows for a satisfactory exchange of information with the tax authorities (a country on the white list).

 An international body or entity set up under international agreements in force in Italy.